Farewell To A Dear Friend

 Nigel the collector and conservator.

-In his early days teaching at Swinburne there were some fine films made by F&TV students such as Greg Dee and Rob Corry and John Ruane.
-Nigel had copies made at his own expense so "George and Needles" and "Paper Boy" were preserved for future generations by Nigel on his own.
-They were exhibited at a screening set up by Bill Mousoulis and Chris Luscri a few years ago at the Long Play Cinema.
+Nigel had copies made at his own expense so Greg Dee's "George and Needles" and Rod Corry's "Paper Boy" were preserved for future generations by Nigel on his own.
+A few years ago they were exhibited at a screening set up by Bill Mousoulis and Chris Luscri at the Long Play Cinema.

-Some of these titles are available on my YouTube site
+Some of these titles are available on my YouTube site:

 https://youtu.be/YBpnXsZIIkc